finnkauski/finnkauskicom/content/posts/parser-combinators.md

 Lastly we move onto the last combinator.
 Here we use the `color_string` parser which will give us the string value of the color and say that it has to be followed by a successful parsing of the semicolor parser.
-Also not that we're finally passing the input string to this parser - `(i)` and returning the result (in Rust no colon in the last statement of a function returns that value).
+Also note that we're finally passing the input string to this parser - `(i)` and returning the result (in Rust no colon in the last statement of a function returns that value).